Einstein Type Systems on Complete Manifolds: Manifolds of bounded geometry

-Using such a partition of unity, we define the Sobolev spaces $W^{s,p}$, with $s\in \mathbb{R}$ and $1\leq p\leq\infty$ as the closure of $C^{\infty}_0$ with respect to the norm
+Using such a partition of unity, we define the Sobolev spaces $W^{k,p}$, with $k\in \mathbb{N}_0$ and $1\leq p<\infty$ as the closure of $C^{\infty}_0$ with respect to the norm

+where the spaces $W^{k,2}(M)$ have a Hilbert structure.
+It is interesting to consider whether this definition depends on the covering and the subordinate partition of unity.
+We refer the interested reader to \cite[Definition 5.10, Theorem 5.11]{https://doi.org/10.1002/mana.201300007} for a discussion on when coverings and partitions are compatible.
+In particular, geodesic refinements are compatible.

-where the spaces $W^{s,2}(M)$ have a Hilbert structure, and we will denote then by $H^s(M)$.
-Above, following \cite{Shubin}, we understand the local Sobolev norms in the sense of Bessel potentials.
-These spaces agree with standard Sobolev spaces when $s$ is a non-negative integer, and, in fact, we will only use these special cases in the core of the paper.
-Therefore, subtleties associated to a specific choice of interpolation method will not be of concern for us.
-The usual Sobolev embeddings and multiplication properties hold in this context (see \cite{Shubin}[last paragraph p.
-68] or \cite[Chapter 3]{MR1481970}).
-Due to the abundant use of this fact throughout this paper, we will single them out in the following proposition.
+In addition, in the case $k=0$ one can check that the norm defined above is an equivalent norm to the one introduced by considering the space $L^p(M,dV_g)$ as induced by the volume measure related to $(M,g)$.
+We will use both characterisations at different moments, appealing to the one most useful for our pourposes.
+Also, we notice that the usual Sobolev embeddings and multiplication properties hold in this context (see \cite[Corollary 3.19]{MR1481970}, or \cite[last paragraph p.
+68]{Shubin}).
+Due to the abundant use of this fact throughout this paper, we will single them out in the following proposition. \begin{proposition} Let $(M, \gamma)$ be a complete manifold of bounded geometry.
+If $1<p<\infty$ and $k>0$ an integer, then: